How to Insulate Cold Floors

-Floors that are exposed on the underside to outdoor temperatures are often poorly insulated.
+The truth is that our floors often don’t need to be insulated because they are inside the building envelope.
+Floors that are exposed on the underside to outdoor temperatures do need insulation however, and unfortunately, the job is often done poorly.
 Such floors can be found in homes with post foundations, in rooms over garages, and in cantilevered bays.

 In many cases, these floors are casually insulated with fiberglass batts and covered with OSB or plywood.
 If the batts aren’t thick enough to fill the joist bays, they may fall away from the subfloor and rest on the OSB below.
 At that point, the floor assembly has an R-value of 0.